A Masterpiece of Khmer Temple Art

 Sanctuary Towers (Prasats)

-Each sanctuary tower has four facades, each of which has a door with multi-level pediments and a lintel.
+The south and north sanctuary towers have three outward facades, each of which has a door with multi-level pediments and a lintel.
 The entrance is only on the east side and the rest three facades have false doors.
 The central tower has only one outward facade, which is on the west side.

 South Sanctuary Tower

 The east-facing facade of the south sanctuary tower facades

 The images show the east and south facing facade of the south sanctuary tower.
 The bottom pediment of the east facing facade depicts Shiva and his consort Parvati (a.k.a Uma) sitting on his vehicle Nandi.
 The lintel shows Indra riding his vehicle Airavata, a three-headed elephant.
 The doorway is beautifully decorated.
 On both sides of the door, devatas are guarding the door and in the front two dwarapalakas (guardians of the door) guard the door.
 The entrance to this structure is on this facade and the facades on the other three sides have false doors.

 The bottom pediment and the lintel of the south facing facade depicts Yama, the god of death and justice, riding his vehicle male buffalo.
 The doorway with a false door is beautifully decorated.
 On both sides of the door, devatas are guarding the door.